shelleywong/CSCI211-Course-Materials/Labs/lab02.md

 Make sure you are supporting all numbers, not just single digits.<br>

-To get credit, you must pass the posted tests (in the directory `~211-starter-pack/211/lab02_even/tests`)
+To get credit, you must pass the tests provided in the `211/lab02_even/` directory.<br>

 Turn in the file `even.cpp` to [INGInious](https://inginious.csuchico.edu/)